kuzzleio/kuzzle/doc/2/plugins/guides/events/generic-document-events/index.md

 <SinceBadge version="1.9.0" />

 Some actions in the document controller trigger generic events.
-Generic events can be used to apply modifications homogeneously on documents processed by this API controller, without having to write dedicated pipes for each action, independantly.
+Generic events can be used to apply modifications homogeneously on documents processed by this API controller, without having to write dedicated pipes for each action, independently.

 There are 4 types of generic events, depending on the action performed on documents:
 * get: when documents are fetched